 COME WEAVE WITH US

 Homestead Weaving Studio is now open for classes and "day weaving" ... especially tailored for visitors to our area who would like to experience the artisan lifestyle of Brown County and have something that THEY made to take home with them.
-Check the rug in the box on the right to see what's on the looms for the month.
+Click the rug in the box on the right to see what's on the looms for the month.
 Day weaving fees are also listed.
-Contact us to reserve a time slot that you'll be visiting and wish to "make it and take it."
+Contact us to reserve a time that you'll be visiting and wish to "make it and take it."

-#2 - 18" black rug warp
+18" black rug warp

-#6 - 26" clothing fabric
+26" clothing fabric

 "With uncertainty that I'd be able to do this, I signed up for a beginner's weaving class.
-Chris met us w/ a warm welcome and friendly smile, and immediately put us at ease with her looms and possible projects.
+Chris met us with a warm welcome and friendly smile, and immediately put us at ease with her looms and possible projects.
 She was a very patient and encouraging teacher, and even patched up my "goofs" so they don't show.
 I absolutely enjoyed my half day under her guidance." - Sharon P. - Ohio

-#1 - Union 26" neutral rug warp
+Union 26" neutral rug warp

 Click to see more pictures of day weaving students and their finished projects.